TanuAgrawal123/100DaysOfCode/README.md

 **Details**

  - Started learning about objects and collections in python.
- - learned about ctime function in time library,variable scope(global and local varaiable,how
-   to modify global variable in a function ),type function(return type of object use), doc function,dir function(give attribute of module,function),tuples,empty tuple,use of tuple to return multiple value etc.
+ - learned about ctime function in time library, variable scope(global and local varaiable,how to modify global variable in a function ), type function(return type of object use), doc function,dir function(give attribute of module,function), tuples,empty tuple, use of tuple to return multiple value etc.

 **Link to work**: [here](https://github.com/TanuAgrawal123/100DaysOfCode/tree/master/PythonPractice)